Munchic/cs166/Final Project - GvHD and GvL in AML.md

 There are several assumptions that distinguish this simplified immune system from the complex human immune system:

+**Network representation assumptions:**

+- **Similar cell size and mobility**: this simulation will assume that all cells will more or less interact with the Moore neighborhood in 3D (26 surrounding cells) with rewiring probability in a Watts-Strogatz network of 0.1(to indicate some mobility);
+- **Asynchronous edge-based update**: this simulation will assume that all cells will more or less interact with the Moore neighborhood in 3D (26 surrounding cells) with rewiring probability in a Watts-Strogatz network of 0.1(to indicate some mobility);
+- **Constancy in network size**: this simulation will assume that the total number of cells with be the same throughout the simulation, and dead cells will be replenished by either type of cells (most likely AML if the cap is not reached yet);

+**Immune system assumptions**

 - **Enclosed system**: only initialized (after chemotherapy and transplantation) immune and host cells can participate (destroy or multiply) in this system; there is no outflux or influx of cells;
 - **Immune system abstraction**: because CD8+ T cells play the most important role in GvHD and GvL, we will represent as if they are the only component of the immune system and count other cells as “normal cells” without a particular functionality;
 - **Linear genetic overlap**: MHC compatibility is qualified with a large number of genetic markers, each carrying a different contribution towards GvHD/GvL; to simplify, we will use percentages (e.g., $100\%$ = twin, $50\%$ = sibling or parent, $<0.01\%$ = completely unrelated donor);